svenschoenung/vinylize/docs/examples/using-lodash-templates-in-options-map.md

 **books/James Joyce/Dubliners.txt**

+    Dubliners
-    A Book by James Joyce
+    Written by James Joyce

 **books/James Joyce/A Portrait of the Artist as a Young Man.txt**

+    A Portrait of the Artist as a Young Man
-    A Book by James Joyce
+    Written by James Joyce

 **books/James Joyce/Ulysses.txt**

+    Ulysses
-    A Book by James Joyce
+    Written by James Joyce